akaped/SQLshrimp/README.md

 *  -usr USER, --user USER  Defines the User
 *  -host HOST, --host HOST Defines the Host
 *  -port PORT, --port PORT Defines the Port
+*  -o, --output Allows to specify a .tsv file where the results of the query will be dumped.
+*  -qd, --show_databases  Allows to see all databases accessible in the SQL server
+*  -qt, --show_tables  Allows to list all the tables in a database
+*  -qc, --show_columns_of_table Allows to list all columns in a table